taustation-fan/career-task-tracker/README.md

 It seems there is a baseline bonus (9 credits for the lowest-paying task of most careers), and an additional factor between 1 and 2 that varies by station and time.
 The variation is on the order of hours to days.

 This repository provides tooling to automatically record career task bonuses during normal game play, conforming to the [Tau Station Terms of Service](https://alpha.taustation.space/terms).
+In addition, it shows you the factors of other stations within the same system, provided up-to-date data is available.

 After an [initial setup](#setup), simply navigate to the [list of career tasks](https://alpha.taustation.space/career).
 A userscript automatically extracts data from this page and submits it to a central server.